eyedeekay/terrarium/README.md

 * K: line style connection banning
 * TLS

-catbox implements enough of [RFC 1459](https://tools.ietf.org/html/rfc1459) to be recognisable as IRC and be minimally functional.
+terrarium implements enough of [RFC 1459](https://tools.ietf.org/html/rfc1459) to be recognisable as IRC and be minimally functional.
 I likely won't add much more and don't intend it to be complete.
 If I don't think something is required it likely won't be here.

 # Installation
-1. Download catbox from the Releases tab on GitHub, or build from source (`go build`).
+1. Download terrarium from the Releases tab on GitHub, or build from source (`go build`).
-2. Configure catbox through config files.
+2. Configure terrarium through config files.
 There are example configs in the `conf` directory.
 All settings are optional and have defaults.
-3. Run it, e.g. `./catbox -conf catbox.conf`.
+3. Run it, e.g. `./terrarium -conf terrarium.conf`.
 You might run it via systemd via a service such as:

 ```
 [Service]
-ExecStart=/home/ircd/catbox/catbox -conf /home/ircd/catbox/catbox.conf
+ExecStart=/home/ircd/terrarium/terrarium -conf /home/ircd/terrarium/terrarium.conf
 Restart=always

 [Install]